 - Negative Impact on Innovation: Hostile work environments stifle creativity and innovation.
 Employees are less inclined to take risks or share innovative ideas when they feel unsafe or unsupported, which can hinder the company's long-term growth and success.

-What does a hostile work environment feels like for you?
+What does a hostile work environment feel like for you?
 Chances are it feels the same for many others, but how does it look like?
 Understanding how a hostile work environment manifests in real-world scenarios can help HR professionals, managers, and business owners recognize and address these situations.

 Here are some practical examples of hostile work environments that occur in everyday workplace settings: